Kurt Bevacqua: San Diego Padres

-Feuds and Brawls
+Feuds and brawls

 He returned to the Padres in 1982, and remained in San Diego for the rest of his career.
 Shortly after returning to the Padres, Bevacqua became embroiled in a verbal feud with National League West rival Los Angeles Dodgers manager Tommy Lasorda.
 On June 30, Dodgers pitcher Tom Niedenfuer hit Joe Lefebvre with the next pitch after giving up a home run to Broderick Perkins to lead off the ninth.
 Niedenfuer had imploded to blow a save the night before and allow the Padres to come back from a 4–0 deficit in the ninth.
 Niedenfuer was hit with a $500 fine by Major League Baseball for intentionally hitting Lefebvre.
-Afterwards, Bevacqua expressed the opinion to local press that "They ought to fine that fat little Italian, too.
-He ordered it," referring to Lasorda.
-To which, Lasorda responded with the following:
+Afterwards, Bevacqua expressed the opinion to local press that "They ought to fine that fat little Italian, too; he ordered it," referring to Lasorda - to which Lasorda responded with the following:

 Bevacqua had in fact been batting .231 with two runs scored, two RBIs and two walks against the Dodgers up to that point in the season.
-He faced the Dodgers for two more series in September, and went one-for-fifteen.
-Over his career, he batted .220 with one home run and twelve RBIs against Tommy Lasorda's Dodgers.
+He faced the Dodgers for two more series in September, and went one-for-fourteen.
+Over his career, he batted .220 with one home run and twelve RBIs against Lasorda's Dodgers.
 He was one-for-seven against the Dodgers with Walter Alston as manager.

-Though he wasn't even in the line-up for the day's game against the Atlanta Braves, he became the centerpiece of an August 11, 1984 brawl.
+Though he wasn't even in the lineup for the day's game against the Atlanta Braves, he became the centerpiece of an August 11, 1984 brawl.
 Braves pitcher Pascual Perez hit Alan Wiggins with the very first pitch of the game.
 Padres pitcher Ed Whitson responded by pitching inside to Perez when he came to bat in the second inning.
 Home plate umpire Steve Rippley warned Whitson who threw at him again in the fourth regardless, causing both benches to clear and Whitson and Padres manager Dick Williams to get ejected.
 Eventually, Perez was hit by a pitch from Craig Lefferts, causing benches to clear again.
 The final brawl of the evening occurred in the ninth, when Graig Nettles, who homered in his previous at-bat, was hit by Donnie Moore leading off the inning.
 In total, both managers, both replacement managers, four pitchers and five position players were ejected from the game.

 After the ninth inning melee, a fan at Atlanta–Fulton County Stadium threw a beer at Bevacqua, causing Bevacqua to go into the stands after him.
 He was restrained by security guards.